| Falling figure |

 I worked closely with Lucy from my studio to learn the drypoint printing technique.
 This figure came from my playing fairy painting, although I have cropped the top of the head.

 I had been looking at Paula Rego's work 'Pendle Witches' and felt that the graphic element added a sense of unease.
 The lack of colour is disturbing to me as I enjoy saturated colour, but at the same time the focus on mark making made me think more specifically about the weight of the figure.
 The dots on the right side of the face were made using a stabbing action and appear in my opinion, almost pox-like.
 I intend to print a series of the same image so I can experiment with hand colouring, as well as extracting different characters from my recipe book and other paintings.
+Since learning the drypoint technique, I have experimented with using different printing inks and hand colouring but I prefer the more graphic, payne's grey prints as they are so starkly different to my paintings, introducing a more sinister initial impression.

 No comments: